libroten/stranichnik/Notes/DATA_SCHEMA.md

 - `database_id`: stable identifier for this local database.
 - `device_id`: stable identifier for this application installation/device.

-The exact migration system can be designed later, but all schema changes should be explicit and versioned.
+The current migration system uses `SqliteDatabaseMigrator` and `PRAGMA user_version`.
+All schema changes should stay explicit and versioned.

 ## Crypto Metadata